Scatenix/Void-Merchants/README.md

 Because PICO-8 is using a virtualized CPU that is running at about 8 MHz, the game should run on pretty much every system.

-- No more than 300 KiB RAM is being used in all scenarios I have tested
+- No more than 300 KiB RAM is being used, on top of what the PICO-8 runtime needs, in all scenarios I have tested
 - For 20 enemies at level 20 (highest level) on one screen: rarely more than 0.3 CPUs of the virtualized PICO-8 Processor (a score of > 1.0 = game slowdown)
     - One wave can have a maximum of 9 enemies spawned at a time.
 A second wave will be spawned after some time.
 No more than 2 waves at the same time are possible
 - All off-screen elements are mostly deleted or at least deactivated to avoid heavy calculations or useless rendering